DevMark006/DevMark006/README.md

 ###

-<h3 align="center">A Junior Developer</h3>
+<h3 align="center">Web Developer</h3>

 ###

 <h3 align="center">I'm a Information Technology Graduate pursuing web development.
 I like to learn and create projects on my free time and also to boost my
 learning development.
-I'm focused on back-end development rather than front-end because I'm not good at design but can do simple UI myself.
-My passion is building a robust and scalable web application and soon hoping to start my own start-up company. </p>
+I'm focused in building a robust and scalable web application and soon hoping to start my own start-up company. </p>

 ###